fatihacet/gitlab-workflow/README.md

 - Shows pipeline status for current branch on VSCode status bar and click it to open pipeline on GitLab.
 - Shows MR id of your current branch on VSCode status bar and click it to view on GitLab.
+- Advanced pipeline actions menu
+  - View latest pipeline on GitLab.com
+  - Create a new pipeline for your current branch
+  - Retry last pipeline
+  - Cancel last pipeline
 - View current file on GitLab, including active line number and range selection.
 - View MR of current branch on GitLab.
 - View issues assigned to you on GitLab.